Back to Home Page or

 exerted on the body.

-Rhine's research marked the beginning of a new era in PK experimentation.
+Rhine's research marked the beginning of a new era in psychokinesis

-Before 1940 most observations in PK occurred through physical mediumship
+experimentation.
+Before 1940 most observations in PK occurred through

-which was generally performed in dark settings of seances.
-It was
+physical mediumship which was generally performed in dark settings of

-practical impossible to establish any scientific control within such
+seances.
+It was practical impossible to establish any scientific control

-settings and there were many accusations of fraud.
-Following Rhine's work
+within such settings and there were many accusations of fraud.
+Following

-the experimentation of PK was divided into two categories: macro-PK, or
+Rhine's work the experimentation of PK was divided into two categories:

-observable events; and, micro-PK, weak or slight effects not observable to
+macro-PK, or observable events; and, micro-PK, weak or slight effects not

-the naked eye and requiring statistical evaluation.
-More emphasis was
+observable to the naked eye and requiring statistical evaluation.
+More

 During the late 1960s a new method of testing micro-PK was developed by